jlovejo2/trello-clone/readme.md

 #### Trello Backend
 - is a simplified backend api that only has a few endpoints for trello clone to interact with

+- When Both are running the state will persist on page refresh and user can add tasks, lists, and move them around.
+- Data is not saved in a database at this point.